atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

 * Select one of the  `calibration methods`_
 * :ref:`The parameters file <parameters-file-optimizer>`
-* The predictand DB
+* :ref:`The predictand database <predictand-db>`
-* The directory containing the predictors for the archive period
+* The directory containing the :ref:`predictors for the archive period <reanalyses>`
 * The directory to save the results
 * All the options for the selected calibration method (in the Options tab; see below)

 There is one tab to define the options of the classic calibration, the variables exploration, and the Monte-Carlo simulations.
-The details of the options are given on the page of the :ref:`another page<classic-calibration>`.
+The details of the options are given :ref:`here<classic-calibration>`.

 .. image:: img/frame-optimizer-options-calib.png
    :align: center